 The original meaning of the word "Doctor" was teacher.
 As a psychiatrist, I have learned to first listen to my patients and then teach them how to find the solutions to their problems.
 I bring this art of listening and teaching to my non-clinical work.

-Oklahoma State University Center for Health Sciences - PhD, Osteopathic Medicine
+Graduate Degree: Oklahoma State University Center for Health Sciences - PHD, Osteopathic Medicine

 MCAT Physical Sciences: 11